+What is their need / Internal need?
+What do they need to learn and grow that will enable them to defeat their nemesis?
 How does the nemesis test the protagonist to make them face their flaw/weakness?
 If they protagonist can face this and overcome they can achieve their want, need or both.
+Who challenges the real motivation of the character and why?
 What is the ultimate crisis or choice that will force the character to face their fatal flaw?

-On the way to the crisis, what is the track of the character arc?
-What are the lessons they need to learn?
-What are the experiences that will force them to learn these lessons?
-What will be the structure of our story?
+After facing their fatal flaw they come into their own and display resolve and power to correct the situation.
+What does that look like?

+How do they lay down the gauntlet?

 What are the opposing values?

 What does this character believe in and potentially stand for?
 How does this oppose the nemesis?

 What is the theme?

 What is the Author's message?

 Revealed by the third way, a ground between the opposing values of the protagonist and nemesis and the lesson that the protagonist has learnt.

-THE BASICS Handle: By what name are they known by and to whom?
-Different groups and people may use unique names for the character.
+Describe the track of the character arc?